kyma-project/test-infra/cmd/image-builder/README.md

 > [!NOTE]
 > Image Builder only signs images built on the **push**, **schedule**, and **workflow_dispatch** events.
 Images built on the **pull_request_target** and **merge_group** event are not signed.

+### Architecture-Specific Signing Process

 Image Builder implements signing based on the image architecture type:

-- **Multi-Architecture Images**: For multi-arch images (supporting multiple platforms like linux/amd64, linux/arm64), Image Builder signs the entire manifest-list.json.
+- **Multi-Architecture Images**: For multi-arch images (supporting multiple platforms like linux/amd64, linux/arm64), Image Builder:
+    1. Detects the manifest list using OCI registry APIs
+    2. Retrieves the manifest list digest and size
+    3. Signs the entire manifest-list.json rather than individual architecture-specific manifests
+    4. Stores signatures according to Notary v2 specifications

-- **Single-Architecture Images**: For single-arch images, Image Builder signs the image digest directly.
+- **Single-Architecture Images**: For single-arch images, Image Builder:
+    1. Retrieves the image digest directly
+    2. Signs the image digest
+    3. Associates the signature with the specific image version

+### Technical Implementation

+The signing process uses the Notary v2 specification for artifact signing.
+When a multi-architecture image is detected, the system:

+1. Verifies if the image reference points to a manifest list using `IsManifestList()`
+2. For manifest lists, obtains the manifest list digest and size rather than the digest of individual architecture manifests
+3. Creates a signing payload with the proper reference to the manifest list
+4. Transmits the signing request to the Signify service with appropriate TLS credentials
+5. The signature can then be used to verify the entire manifest list, ensuring all architecture variants remain unmodified

 ## Environment File